NoorHajbi/taskmaster/README.md

 ### - Feature Tasks :

 #### 1. Task Model and Room
-Following the directions provided in the Android documentation, set up Room in your application, and modify your Task class to be an Entity.
+Set up Room in your application, and modify your Task class to be an Entity.

 #### 2. Add Task Form
 Modify your Add Task form to save the data entered in as a Task in your local database.